Emerging & Specific Regulation

 Key changes include:

-New Reportable Fields: The technical standards now include a total of 203 fields, an increase of 74 fields.
-These changes not only introduce new fields but also modify the format and content of existing ones.
-Some fields, such as “Trading capacity”, “Beneficiary ID”, and “Price Notation”, have been removed.
+• New Reportable Fields: The updated technical standards now consist of a total of 203 fields, an increase of 74 fields.
+In addition to introducing new fields, amendments have been made to the formatting and content of existing fields.
+Notable fields such as “Trading Capacity”, “Beneficiary Identification” and “Price Notation” have been removed from the dataset.

 Significance in Today's Landscape